Montecri/GNSSTimeServer/README.md

 the client's IP address and when the response was sent.
 It also shows how many clients are connected.
 The maximum number of WiFi clients an ESP8266 can handle is eight.
 The second display doesn't have to be present.
 The code works without it, however if there are multiple clients it helps to verify they are all connected and their NTP requests are being answered.

-The first OLED display shows how many satellites are "in view" and the resolution of the position reported.
+Like Cristiano's original version, the first OLED display shows how many satellites are "in view" and the resolution of the position reported.
 It also shows the UTC time and date.
+The pushbutton switch disables or enables WiFi connectivity.
+The yellow LED indicates WiFi is enabled.
+The green LED indicates the GPS data is valid and the server's system time is in sync with it.
+The red LED pulses every second when GPS signals are present.

 The I2C address of the second OLED display has to be changed.
 For example with the recommended SSD1306 displays this means changing it from the default 0x78 to 0x7A.
 This is done by relocating a resistor